Javascript is not enabled.

 Diving into a recipe may improve your mood

-A person taking cookies out of the oven
+A person taking cookies out of an oven

 GMVozd/Getty Images